TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 #### BUG FIXES:

-Domain users with the same name as the system hostname now initalize correctly and the GUI will allow for migration of these user accounts
+Domain users with the same name as the system hostname now initialize correctly and the GUI will allow for migration of these user accounts

 ## 1.6.7